 If you've ever been to the gym after work or in your lunch hour, there's a strong chance you've considered the possibility of never returning.
-The hoards of in-shape strangers, the queues to get on machines, being asked if you're finished with a pair of dumbbells which you only picked up 45 seconds earlier – it's enough to make a person go insane.
+The hordes of in-shape strangers, the queues to get on machines, being asked if you're finished with a pair of dumbbells which you only picked up 45 seconds earlier – it's enough to make a person go insane.

 It's why so many people choose to quit their memberships, work out from the comfort of their own home and maybe even look to build their own smart home gym.
 And crowded gyms aren't the only reason; if your life involves regular travelling, or you simply don't have a lot of free time, being tied to a gym isn't the most practical way to stay fit.

 Read this: Best wearable tech for strength training

 And while serving in the Israeli Defense Forces (IDF) and being forced to stay in shape outdoors with suspension systems such as TRX, it's a realisation that hit both Guy Bar and Dan Strik, co-founders of Hyfit.
 The pair have worked for the past two years to create a new solution to the problem, a wearable gym, of sorts, which combines sensors and tracking with traditional suspension techniques to help you work out anywhere.
 The $130 device is set to land on Indiegogo later this month in search of a $50,000 goal, with shipping expected to begin in April.